R0mainSR/BetterSMBW/README.md

 - You want to practice Bombless but you don't want to do the whole Airship ?
 Ok, a pipe is here for you !
 This pipe go directly to the Bowser Jr. fight.
 - There are also a pipe at the begining of Bowser's Castle if you want to practice Bowser's Escape without doing the whole castle.
 - Added a pipe at the end of all Any% levels (except 8-C), that pipe go to the begining of the level if you want to practice the level again.
 - Increased the time to 999 for all levels to have more time to practice them.
+That allows the player to avoid to pause the game then "Exit course" and re-enter again.

 ### How to play ?